 Read more

-To find out more and discover a series of examples of initiatives and actions taken at the University of Namur in terms of sustainable development, consult the various objectives.
+To find out more and discover a series of examples of sustainable development initiatives and actions taken at the University of Namur, visit the different objectives.